Trump says sending 'armed soldiers' to US-Mexico border - Journal du Cameroun

 “We are now sending ARMED SOLDIERS to the Border.
 Mexico is not doing nearly enough in apprehending & returning!”

-US Northern Command said the two US soldiers were in an unmarked vehicle conducting “border support operations” on the American side of the border when they were approached by five to six Mexican military personnel
+US Northern Command said the two US soldiers involved in the April 13 incident were in an unmarked vehicle conducting “border support operations” on the American side of the border when they were approached by five to six Mexican military personnel.

 The incident occurred north of the Rio Grande in Texas, but in an unmarked area south of the border fence.